diazale/death_by_car/README.md

 *  `cyclists`: Cyclists involved
 *  `other`: People involved who are not strictly pedestrians or cyclists, such as road workers, firefighters, EMS, people changing a tire, snowmobilers, horse-and-buggy, etc.
 *  `in_vehicle`: People in the vehicles involved, where available.
 The `driver` flag is set to `1` to indicate that the individual was driving the vehicle at the time.
 Injury status is noted where available.
 Notes mention if there were arrests, charges, whether the strike was deliberate, etc.
 * `structures`: Structures hit by drivers/vehicles, categorized as residential or non-residential.
 These are included when there is significant damage and/or victimization, even if no physical injuries are reported.
-While most are buildings, some are not (e.g. things like gazebos, sheds, patios, etc.)
+While most are buildings, some are not (e.g. things like gazebos, sheds, patios, etc.).
+Damage is classified as "damaged" (e.g. a cracked window or door), "heavily damaged" (e.g. a structure or part of it is at least temporarily unusable), or "destroyed".

 ## Citation